lucapug/e2e-bike-count-predictor/README.md

 ## Preparing the Data and training a baseline model

 The whole data preparation, the Exploratory Data Analysis and the definition of a baseline model are done inside the `bike_count.ipynb` notebook.
 I have held out part of the dataset in order to simulate a monitoring task during the deployment in production.
 In particular, from the total 8760 samples, I have stored 6576 samples from Winter, Spring and Summer in `ref_data.csv` and the remaining 2184 samples (Autumn) have been stored in `curr_data.csv`.
 To simulate weekly data monitoring, the curr\_data samples have been further divided into 13 batches (each batch containing samples of a week, i.e. 24x7=168 samples), and each batch has been saved to a csv file (`curr_data_week01.csv`, `curr_data_week02.csv`,...)

+## Tracking the training experiments

+All the experiments are contained in the training folder and they are tracked using MLFlow. `experiments.py` is a script obtained from a refactored version of the bike\_count notebook.
+It containes runs of the mlflow experiment named <em>'bike-count-experiment'</em>.
+While `train_xbg.py` contains runs of the same mlflow experiment, created by fine tuning the xgb model with the aid of the hyperopt library.
+In the end the xgboost model with best parameters is chosen as best model due to its performance in terms of rmse and model file dimension.